Main | July 2005 »

 April 04, 2005

-Why this Blog? (an update from July 5, 2005)
+Why this Blog? (an update authored on July 5, 2005)

-This Blog will focus on a conundrum that has developed since California passed its unique "medical marijuana" law (Prop 215) in 1996.
+It will focus primarily on the conundrum that developed after California passed its unique "medical marijuana" law (Prop 215) in 1996.
 Although in effect for over eight years, recent developments- including the execrable US Supreme Court, Raich "decision" and yet another overwhelming vote against a Congressional attempt to rein in the DEA, (the Hinchey Rohrabacher Amendment) demonstrate that the strategy of drug war opponents, using sympathy for medical use as a political tool) is still grossly unsuccessful at the federal level.
 In the past, that was arguably because supporters of the drug war had enjoyed such great success in preventing meaningful scrutiny of their policy; but an alarming new development: rejection by the organized "drug reform" movement of credible evidence that federal policy has been both egregiously dishonest and indefensibly destructive is now helping the feds to avoid the kind of scrutiny needed to indict the drug war in the only court that really matters: public opinion.

 What (finally) allows some very contrary opinions in the ever-contentious drug policy arena is information gathered from thousands of California pot smokers in compliance with state law.
 The new law relied on licensed physicians to evaluate those requesting a patient designation; the government literally created cannabis evaluation as a new specialty by immediately threatening any doctor attempting to do so.
 Subsequent developments seriously reduced the ability of applicants to find and access such physicians and also reduced the willingness of either group to publicly acknowledge such encounters; let alone whatever personal information had been either sought or disclosed.